 What is the registration fee?

-Full payment.
+Day Camp: Full payment is required.
 Campers will not be registered until we receive full payment.

 What time is Check-in and Check-out?

 Express Check-in Weeks, 1,2,3,5,6,7,8: 6pm Sunday

 Early care is available from 7:30-8:30am for an additional fee of $10 per day.